-I am the Head of Public Realm Projects at Turf Projects, an artist-led space in Croydon.
-I curate Fungus Press: Turf Projects’ public art commission series, which programmes text-based artworks across several sites in Croydon.
+From October 2018 - January 2020, I was the Head of Public Realm Projects at Turf Projects, an artist-led space in Croydon.
+I curated Fungus Press: Turf Projects’ public art commission series, which programmes text-based artworks across several sites in Croydon.

 As concerns grow regarding the privatisation of public spaces across London, and elsewhere, Fungus Press invites artists, designers & writers to respond to Croydon's public spaces through a series of newly commissioned billboard artworks.
 Sites include; Wandle Park's community garden and pond; Park Hill Park's walled garden; and Reeves Corner.
 The programme of artworks is complimented by a series of other works, including; published texts, walking tours and an audio guide.

 The text-based posters aim to discuss and celebrate the importance and potential of Croydon's public spaces, offering alternative ways to navigate the area; both geographically and temporally.
 They relate to Croydon's untold past and its yet to be written future; reasserting the essential role that green spaces play throughout civic life: from articulating our sense of place, to encouraging democratic engagement.